-- 2. I was employed in California by Walgreens as a pharmacist from approximately late 2015 through early 2017 as a floater pharmacist and as a graveyard-shift staff pharmacist.
-I held the floater position in San Diego County from approximately late 2015 to early 2016, and the graveyard-shift staff pharmacist position at Huntington Beach from approximately February 2016 through February 2017. - 3.
-Both from my own experience as a pharmacist and based on my knowledge through working with other pharmacists, performance scores, which were based on metrics, such as meeting prescription and immunization count goals, keeping promise time (customer wait times) to 15 minutes or less, affected pay decisions, including pay increases and bonuses, as well as the ability to receive promotions. - 4.
-Whenever I or my pharmacist colleagues were on Walgreens store premises, Walgreens could and would contact me, even when I was not in the pharmacy itself.
-Walgreens was able to call a pharmacist through the store s intercom system or sent a technician to find you if there was a problem or need for a licensed pharmacist and I (and my pharmacist colleagues) were required to return to the pharmacy immediately.
-I knew several pharmacists who would often complain that they were interrupted on their rest periods to respond to customer issues but were not given an additional rest break to make up for their interrupted rest breaks or premium pay. - 5.
-Additionally, when working graveyard shifts, you cannot leave the pharmacy at all because you are the only one on duty.
-Leaving the pharmacy unattended for ten minutes was a serious safety concern as anyone could jump the counter and steal medication.
-And, from a customer service standpoint, leaving the pharmacy unattended could result in upset customers and a failure to meet performance goals, so Walgreens did not want us to do it.
+7 I was employed in California by Walgreens as a pharmacist from approximately 2.
+8 late 2015 through early 2017 as a floater pharmacist and as a graveyard-shift staff pharmacist.
+I held the floater position in San Diego County from approximately late 2015 to early 2016, and the graveyard-shift staff pharmacist position at Huntington Beach from approximately February 2016 through February 2017.

+12 3.
+Both from my own experience as a pharmacist and based on my knowledge 13 through working with other pharmacists, performance scores, which were based on metrics, such as meeting prescription and immunization count goals, keeping promise time (cus-14 15 tomer wait times) to 15 minutes or less, affected pay decisions, including pay increases and bonuses, as well as the ability to receive promotions.
+16

+Whenever I or my pharmacist colleagues were on Walgreens store premises, 17 4.
+Walgreens could and would contact me, even when I was not in the pharmacy itself.
+18 19 Walgreens was able to call a pharmacist through the store s intercom system or sent a technician to find you if there was a problem or need for a licensed pharmacist and I (and my phar-20 macist colleagues) were required to return to the pharmacy immediately.
+I knew several phar-21 macists who would often complain that they were interrupted on their rest periods to respond 22 23 to customer issues but were not given an additional rest break to make up for their interrupted rest breaks or premium pay.
+24 from a customer service standpoint, leaving the pharmacy unattended could result in upset customers and a failure to meet performance goals, so Walgreens did not want us to do it.